rackerlabs/docs-cloud-block-storage/rst/devguide/_build/html/_sources/overview.txt

 Overview
 ========

-Rackspace Cloud Block Storage is a block level storage solution that allows customers to mount drives or volumes to their Rackspace Next Generation Cloud Servers™.
+Rackspace Cloud Block Storage is a block level storage solution that allows customers to mount drives or volumes to their Rackspace Next Generation Cloud Servers™ and OnMetal™ Cloud Servers.
 The primary use cases for Cloud Block Storage are to allow you to perform the following tasks:

 -  Scale your storage independently from your compute resources.